Top US health official Fauci warns of ‘disturbing’ new US surge

 Top US health official Fauci warns of 'disturbing' new US surge

-Dr Fauci: 'We're now seeing a disturbing surge of infections'.
-[Source: BBC]

-America’s top infectious disease expert has told lawmakers that the nation is seeing a “disturbing surge” in coronavirus infections in some states.
+America’s top infectious disease expert has told lawmakers that the US is seeing a “disturbing surge” in coronavirus infections in some states.

 A panel of health officials, including Dr Anthony Fauci, said the next few days will be crucial to stem the new outbreaks.